Tocolytics are drugs that are used to delay your delivery for a short time (up to 48 hours) if you begin labor too early in your pregnancy.

-- beta-mimetics (for example, terbutaline);
+- beta-mimetics (for example, terbutaline)

-- calcium channel blockers (for example, nifedipine); and
+- calcium channel blockers (for example, nifedipine)

-- non-steroidal anti-inflammatory drugs or NSAIDs (for example, indomethacin).
+- non-steroidal anti-inflammatory drugs or NSAIDs (for example, indomethacin)

 General information about these drugs is given below.

-In many hospitals, terbutaline is the drug given first, especially if a woman is at low risk of delivering her baby early.
-For women at high risk, magnesium sulfate (administered intravenously) is usually the drug of choice.
+In many hospitals, terbutaline is given especially if a woman is at low risk of delivering her baby early.
+For women at high risk of delivering within the next week, magnesium sulfate (administered intravenously) is usually the drug of choice.

 Many doctors stop giving tocolytics after a woman has reached her 34th week of pregnancy, but some doctors begin tocolytics as late as 36 weeks.

-Your doctor may first try treating your preterm labor with bedrest, extra fluids, pain medicine, and a single dose of a tocolytic medication.
-He or she may also do further screening (like a fetal fibronectin test and transvaginal ultrasound) to better determine your risk for preterm delivery.
+Your doctor may first try treating your preterm labor with bed rest, extra fluids, pain medicine, and a single dose of a tocolytic medication.
+They may also do further screening (like a fetal fibronectin test and transvaginal ultrasound) to better determine your risk for preterm delivery.

-If tests indicate that you are at high risk for preterm delivery, your doctor will probably give you magnesium sulfate for at least 24 to 48 hours as well as steroid medication to improve the baby’s lung function.
+If tests indicate that you are at high risk for preterm delivery, your doctor will probably give you magnesium sulfate for at least 24 to 48 hours as well as corticosteroid medication to improve the baby’s lung function.

 However, tocolytic medications can delay delivery for at least a short while (usually a few days).
 This usually provides enough time to receive a course of steroids.
-Steroids injections reduce the risks for your baby if he or she arrives early.
-For more information on the effects of steroids on the baby, go to Corticosteroids.
+The corticosteroid injections reduce the risks for your baby if they arrive early.

 Tocolytic medications should also not be used if the baby has died in the womb or if the baby has an abnormality that will lead to death after delivery.